6 Distributed transactions

 • The concept of distributed transactions

-Distributed transactions are transactions that span changes across multiple systems instead of a single system.
+Distributed transactions span changes across multiple systems.
 The participants in a distributed transaction are often referred to as resource managers (RMs).
-The term resource manager encompasses not only database systems but also other systems such as message queuing systems that can participate in a distributed transaction.
-From here on out, we will use the terms resource manager and database system interchangeably.
+The term resource manager encompasses not only database systems but also other systems, such as message queuing systems, that can participate in a distributed transaction.
+From here on, I will use the terms resource manager and database system interchangeably.

 6.1 Atomic commitment: From a single RM to multiple RMs

-Let's revisit the example of a money transfer, discussed in Chapter 5.
-Listing 6.1 illustrates a transaction that executes on a single resource manager.
-It transfers money from the source account to the target account, regardless of overdraft.
+Let’s revisit the example money transfer discussed in chapter 5.
+The following listing illustrates a transaction that executes on a single RM.
+It transfers money from the source account to the target account regardless of overdraft.

-Listing 6.1 Money transfer on one resource manager executing in one transaction
+Listing 6.1 Money transfer on one RM executing in one transaction

 BEGIN